MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Abstract

 \section{Abstract}

-We present MetaTT, a unified Tensor Train (TT) adapter framework for global low-rank fine-tuning of pre-trained transformers.
-Unlike LoRA, which fine-tunes each weight matrix independently, MetaTT uses a single shared TT to factorize all transformer sub-modules -- query, key, value, projection, and feed-forward layers -- by indexing the structural axes like layer and matrix type, and optionally heads and tasks.
-For a given rank, while LoRA adds parameters proportional to the product across modes, MetaTT only adds parameters proportional to the sum across modes leading to a significantly compressed final adapter.
-Our benchmarks compare MetaTT with LoRA along with recent state-of-the-art matrix and tensor decomposition based fine-tuning schemes.
-We observe that when tested on standard language modeling benchmarks, MetaTT leads to the most reduction in the parameters while maintaining similar accuracy to LoRA and even outperforming other tensor-based methods.
-Unlike CP or other rank-factorizations, the TT ansatz benefits from mature optimization routines -- e.g., DMRG-style rank adaptive minimization in addition to Adam, which we find simplifies training.
-Because new modes can be appended cheaply, MetaTT naturally extends to shared adapters across many tasks without redesigning the core tensor.
+We present MetaTT, a Tensor Train (TT) adapter framework for fine-tuning of pre-trained transformers.
+MetaTT enables flexible and parameter-efficient model adaptation by using a single shared TT to factorize transformer sub-modules.
+This factorization indexes key structural dimensions, including layer and matrix type, and can optionally incorporate heads and tasks.
+This design allows MetaTT’s parameter count to scale with the sum, rather than the product, of the modes, resulting in a substantially more compact adapter.
+Our benchmarks compare MetaTT with LoRA along with recent state-of-the-art matrix and tensor decomposition based fine-tuning methods.
+We observe that when tested on single-task standard language modeling benchmarks, MetaTT achieves competitive parameter efficiency to accuracy tradeoff.
+We further demonstrate that MetaTT performs competitively when compared to state-of-the-art methods on multi-task learning.
+Finally, we leverage the TT decomposition to design a rank adaptive optimizer inspired by the DMRG method from many-body physics.
+Our results demonstrate that integrating this approach with AdamW enhances optimization performance for a specified target rank.